devstopfix/elixoids/README.md

 The game runs well in full screen, on Chrome this can be enabled with `[cmd]-[↩]`

-To hear the sound effects on a Mac, download and run [SonicAsteroids.app](https://github.com/jrothwell/sonic-asteroids/releases) and set the address to listen to as:
+To hear the sound effects on a Mac, download and run [v3 of the SonicAsteroids.app][7] and set the address to listen to as:

     ws://localhost:8065/sound